 Martin Chalfie, University Professor and former chair of the Department of Biological Sciences at Columbia University, shared the 2008 Nobel Prize in Chemistry with Osamu Shimomura and Roger Y. Tsien for his introduction of Green Fluorescent Protein (GFP) as a biological marker.

-Dr. Chalfie is a member of the National Academy of Sciences and the National Academy of Medicine, a fellow of the American Academy of Arts and Sciences, and a foreign member of the Royal Society.
+Chalfie is a member of the National Academy of Sciences and the National Academy of Medicine, a fellow of the American Academy of Arts and Sciences, and a foreign member of the Royal Society.
 He is a past president of the Society for Developmental Biology, and has recently been elected to be the 2022 President of the American Society for Cell Biology.
-He is Vice Chair of the SSP Board of Trustees and the Chair of the Committee on Human Rights of the National Academies of Sciences, Engineering, and Medicine.
+He is Vice Chair of the Board of Trustees of Society for Science and the Chair of the Committee on Human Rights of the National Academies of Sciences, Engineering and Medicine.